gbvbahia01/Make/README.md

 And remember:
 <br>DO NOT put XML setup file in make folder test.
 It is must be put in the application folder resource test.

-## Installation
-You can download the project and put it as test dependence in your project.

-To build it you will need the Apache maven.